jacobbendicksen/madlibs/README.md

     bells and whistles on top.
 If you need more information, check out [https://help.github.com/articles/fork-a-repo/](https://help.github.com/articles/fork-a-repo/)

 4. Install [node.js](https://nodejs.org/en/)---the LTS release
     is likely best for you.
-If you have a mac, it is likely easist do that using [homebrew](https://brew.sh/).
+If you have a mac, it is likely easiest to do that using [homebrew](https://brew.sh/).
 If you're using
     Linux (on a virtual machine or otherwise) you shoud likely use your distribution's package manager.
 (If you'd like to